How Selling a Business in California is Different Than Other States?

 - Companies of any size that have personal data on more than 50,000 people,

-- Companies who collect more than half of their revenue from the sale of personal data.
+- Companies that collect more than half of their revenue from the sale of personal data.

 It is important that businesses of all sizes understand this law and how it could affect them.